 This selected financial data should be read in conjunction with the consolidated financial statements and related notes incorporated by reference in this prospectus supplement and management's discussion and analysis of financial condition and results of operations.
 Selected financial data as of and for the years ended December 31, 2006, 2005, 2004 and 2003, the sixmonth period ended December 31, 2002, and the fiscal year ended June 30, 2002, have been derived from our audited annual consolidated financial statements.
 The audited consolidated financial statements for the years ended December 31, 2006, 2005 and 2004 are incorporated by reference in this prospectus supplement.
-In 2002, the Board of Directors approved a change in fiscal year end from June 30 to December 31, effective December 31, 2007 are derived from our unaudited consolidated consolidated financial statements for the six-month periods ended June 30, 2006 and June 30, 2007 and as of June 30, 2007 are derived from our unaudited consolidated consolidated condensed financial statements and accompanying notes incorporated by reference in this prospectus supplement and so for the results for the unaudited interim periods.
+In 2002, the Board of Directors approved a change in fiscal year end from June 30 to December 31, effective December 31, 2002.
+The statement of operations data for the six-month periods ended June 30, 2006 and June 30, 2007 and as of June 30, 2007 are derived from our unaudited consolidated condensed financial statements and accompanying notes incorporated by reference in this prospectus supplement and, in the opinion of our management, include all normal recurring adjustments necessary for a fair presentation of the results for the unaudited interim periods.
 The historical financial information presented below may not be indicative of our future performance.